pragmarb/pragma-decorator/README.md

 ### Pagination

-Speaking of pagination, you can use `Pragma::Decorator::Pagination` in combination with `Pragma::Decorator::Collection` to include pagination data in your response:
+Speaking of pagination, you can use `Pragma::Decorator::Pagination` in combination with `Collection` to include pagination data in your response:

 ```ruby
 module API